Revisto/rev-stickers/README.md

    python3 resize.py

-# License 📄
+# 📄 License
-This script is licensed under the MIT License.
-Feel free to modify and distribute it as needed.
+This project is licensed under the MIT License.